dentarg/auth0-blog/_posts/2017-05-13-angular-testing-in-depth-components.markdown

 });
 ```

-With the `createComponent` method we will have access to the component instance(`componentInstance`)
+With the `createComponent` method, we will have access to the component instance(`componentInstance`)
-and the generated HTML fragment(`nativeElement`).
-We test the same thing as before,
+and the generated HTML fragment (`nativeElement`).
+We test the same thing as before:
 what is emitted on the output at form submission.
 The big difference is that we fill the inputs and click the submit button.
-Filling the inputs with valid data is necessary,
+Filling the inputs with valid data is necessary
 because the form validation leaves the submit button disabled as long as the inputs contain invalid data.

-To make it work we have to call the `detectChanges` method always.
+To make the component work, we have to call the `detectChanges` method after every change.
-It does the synchronization of the component instance and the generated HTML.
+The `detectChanges` method does the synchronization of the component instance and the generated HTML.
 Otherwise the component won't know that the input's value has changed.
-When we modify an input, triggering the `input` event manually is also necessary,
+When we modify an input, triggering the `input` event manually is also necessary
-because this is the event what Angular listens for.
+because this is the event that Angular listens for.

-Also before doing anything inside the `nativeElement`, we have to call `detectCahnges` first.
+Also before doing anything inside the `nativeElement`, we have to call `detectChanges` first.
-It does the first round of property checks on the component and fills out the template based on it.
+Calling the method does the first round of property checks on the component and fills out the template based on it.

-Finally we can use the native DOM methods and selectors on the `nativeElement` property.
+Finally, we can use the native DOM methods and selectors on the `nativeElement` property.

-With shallow tests we win the ability to test the templates also, but it comes with a price.
+With shallow tests, we gain the ability to test the templates, but it comes with a price.
 These tests run much slower by including the compilation step.

 ### Integration tests

-The next step is to test the component through it's interactions with other components.
+The next step is to test the component through its interactions with other components.
-With integration tests not only the template, but inputs and outputs will also be tested.
+With integration tests, not only the template, but inputs and outputs will also be tested.

 The setup is very similar to shallow tests.
-We have to setup and compile components.
+We have to set up and compile components.
-The difference is that have one more component that uses the login form component inside it's template.
+The difference is that we have one more component that uses the login form component inside its template.
 The wrapper component passes down the predefined email address and listens for the submit event.

 ```typescript